Effective comparison of neutrino-mass models: Experimental constraints on leptonic operators

 Let us come to observables derived from $m_Z$, $G_F$ and $\alpha$.
 The (tree-level) SM predictions for the $W$-boson mass and the weak mixing angle can be written as \be m^2_W = \frac{m^2_Z}{2}\left[1+\left(1-\frac{2\sqrt{2}\pi\alpha}{G_F m_Z^2}\right)^{1/2}\right] ~,\qquad \sin^2 2\theta_w = \frac{2\sqrt{2}\pi\alpha}{G_F m_Z^2}~. \ee On the other hand, the EFT prediction $m_{W,0}$ is obtained from an analogous expression, but with $m_Z\to m_{Z,0}$ and $G_F\to G_{F,0}$.
 One obtains

-where $m_W = 80.362 \pm 0.008$ GeV \cite{deBlas:2016ojx} is the accurate SM prediction (including radiative corrections).
+where $m_W = 80.3505 \pm 0.0077$ \cite{deBlas:2022hdk} is the SM prediction (including radiative corrections).
 Note there is no dim-6 operator in the SMEFT which can induce a mass term $W_\mu W^\mu$.
-One should therefore directly match $m_{W,0}$ (without a further shift) to the LHC measurement, $m_{W,exp} = 80.379 \pm 0.012$ GeV \cite{Aaboud:2017svj,pdg}, whose error is remarkably small.
-One thus obtains a stringent bound on the combination of WCs in \eq{mW0}, reported in Table \ref{tab:WCbounds}.
+One should therefore directly match $m_{W,0}$ (without a further shift) to the measured value.
+After the recent $m_W$ measurement performed by the CDF experiment \cite{CDF:2022hxs}, a conservative global average of experiments gives $m_{W,exp} = 80.413 \pm 0.015$ GeV \cite{deBlas:2022hdk}, in $3.7\sigma$ tension with the SM.
+We conservatively allow for $m_{W,exp} - 4 \sigma \leq m_{W,0} \leq m_{W,exp} + 2 \sigma$, in order not to exclude new physics models which negligibly affect $m_W$.
+The resulting bound is reported in Table \ref{tab:WCbounds}.

 Similarly, the EFT prediction for the weak mixing angle is given by

 In the following, we shall employ $s^2_{w,0}$ in the expression of observables depending on the weak mixing angle.
 The mixing angle can be extracted from the measurement of different observables.
 In general, each such observable will receive a specific correction from the EFT WCs, so one can write schematically $s^2_{w,exp} = s^2_{w,0} + \Delta s^2_{w,0}$.
 As an example, let us consider the effective leptonic weak mixing angle.
 It is customary to introduce an effective angle for each SM fermion species, by an appropriate combination of $Z$ couplings to fermions, $\bar{s}_f^2 \equiv (g^V_{f}/g^A_{f} - 1)/4 Q_f $, where $g^{V,A}_f$ are defined by \eq{Zcouplings} and $Q_f$ is the electric charge.
 LEP measured the effective leptonic weak mixing angle, from various asymmetries in $Z$ decays: $\bar{s}_{\ell,exp}^2= 0.23153 \pm 0.00004$ \cite{ALEPH:2005ab,pdg}.
 We can compute this quantity by (i) inserting $s^2_{w,0}$ in the SM expression for $g^{V,A}_\ell$ and (ii) adding the corrections to the $Z$ couplings to charged leptons, given in Eqs.~\eqref{zlV} and \eqref{zlA}.\footnote{ Ours is just a rough estimate, as the LEP measurement actually involves a combination of various (both quark and lepton) asymmetries.
 It is difficult to consistently model all EFT corrections to the experimental value, still we expect that \eq{swexp} captures the correct size of the leading EFT correction in our models.} Note we are taking into account only the subset of SMEFT operators listed in Table \ref{tab:ops}.
 We thus obtain